Stellac2021/School_District_Analysis/README.md

 ## Results
 ### 1. Change Effect District Summary

-:point_right: As shown below, *-% Passing Math*-, *-% Passing Reading*- and *-%Overall Passing*- for District Summary have slightly fallen after replacing the original scores with NaNs for Thomas High School (THS) with **no huge changes on overall data**.
+:point_right: As shown below, *-% Passing Math-*, *-% Passing Reading-* and *-%Overall Passing-* for District Summary have slightly fallen after replacing the original scores with NaNs for Thomas High School (THS) with **no huge changes on overall data**.

 **District Summary Including THS Ninth graders' original scores**